frederic-meyrou/aboo/wordpress/wp-content/themes/customizr/readme.txt

 * The script modernizr.js is dual licensed under the BSD and MIT licenses
 * The script jquery.iphonecheck.js is copyrighted by Thomas Reynolds, licensed GPL & MIT
 * The script jquery.fancybox-1.3.4.js is dual licensed under the MIT and GPL licenses
+* The script retina.min.js is copyrighted by Imulus, LLC, Ben Atkin, and other contributors and licensed under MIT
 * Icon Set:	Entypo is licensed under SIL Open-Font License
 * The image phare.jpg is a free public picture from Wikimedia, copyright 2013 Alf van Beem (http://commons.wikimedia.org/wiki/File:Ca_1941_DAF_%27Rijdende_regenjas%27_pic7.JPG) , and distributed under the terms of the Creative Commons CC0 1.0 Universal Public Domain Dedication (http://creativecommons.org/publicdomain/zero/1.0/deed.en)
 * The image chevrolet.jpg is a free public picture from Wikimedia, copyright 2013 Alf van Beem (http://commons.wikimedia.org/wiki/File:%2755_Chevrolet_ornament.JPG) , and distributed under the terms of the Creative Commons CC0 1.0 Universal Public Domain Dedication (http://creativecommons.org/publicdomain/zero/1.0/deed.en)